MorrAndSo/internship_java_2020/README.md

 The map is sorted according to the natural ordering of its keys, or by a Comparator provided at map creation time, depending on which constructor is used.
 This proves to be an efficient way of sorting and storing the key-value pairs.

+#### Map.Entry Interface
+Entry is the subinterface of Map.
+So we will be accessed it by Map.Entry name.
+It returns a collection-view of the map, whose elements are of this class.
+It provides methods to get key and value.

 #### Comparator

 Java Comparator interface is used to order the objects of a user-defined class.